Selena La Brooy

 Certified Rolfer, Certified Movement Integration Practitioner

-I have been a body nerd most of my life.
-I have travelled to many parts of the world in inquiry of what it is that makes us tick, how we live and why we do it.
-I love being physical in my body and love hiking, snowboarding, running, team sports, yoga, contemporary dance, theatre and circus arts.
-I have also had a strong personal practice in yoga, meditation and mindful movement for over 20 years.
+I have always been a body nerd!
+To me, being physical in my body (hiking, snowboarding, running, team sports, yoga, contemporary dance, theatre, circus arts, capoeira) has been an important part of my personal expression and vitality.
+I’ve had a strong personal practice in yoga, meditation and mindful movement for over 20 years.

 It is my passion to empower people to make lasting changes and find stability.
 With this comes the confidence, hope and joy of inhabiting one’s body.